ardat11/Unity-Settings/README.md

 This project is licensed under the MIT License - feel free to use it in your personal or commercial projects.

 ---
-*Developed by a Mathematical Engineering student & Unity Developer.*